ibrasec/web-deployment/README.md

 grader@udacity-vm:~$ sudo pip install virtualenv
 ```
 From the /var/www/FlaskApp directory that we have created,
-we created our new virtual environment as follows
+we created our new virtual environment "flasknv".
 ```
 grader@udacity-vm:/var/www/FlaskApp$ sudo virtualenv flasknv

 ```
-After getting inside this virtualenv "flasknv" The following python packages was installed
+After getting inside this virtualenv "flasknv", the permission was set to 755 in order be able to install the following python packages.

 **Note: If you following up with the below steps make sure not to use``` sudo pip ```command to do python installation, otherwise python packages will be installed out of the virutalenv**
 ```
 grader@udacity-vm:/var/www/FlaskApp$ source flaskenv/bin/activate
+(flasknv) grader@udacity-vm:/var/www/FlaskApp$ sudo chmod 755 /var/www/FlaskApp/flasknv/

 (flasknv) grader@udacity-vm:/var/www/FlaskApp$ pip install flask packaging oauth2client redis passlib flask-httpauth (flasknv) grader@udacity-vm:/var/www/FlaskApp$ pip install sqlalchemy flask-sqlalchemy psycopg2-binary bleach requests

 ```
-Up to this step it was possible to call flask library from python interpretter inside the virtualenv "flasknv" but not outside of it.
+Up to this step it was possible to call flask library from python interpretter inside the virtualenv "flasknv" but not outside of it, hwich is what we want.
 ```
 (flasknv) grader@udacity-vm:/var/www/FlaskApp$ python
 Python 2.7.12 (default, Nov 12 2018, 14:36:49)